Bass trap: Active bass traps

+An active bass trap operates on a principle similar to that of a resonant bass trap, but incorporates an actively controlled membrane.
+Unlike a conventional resonant trap, the membrane can be driven at frequencies beyond its natural resonance, enabling broadband rather than frequency-specific absorption.
+Moreover, the active membrane can achieve greater excursion and present a lower acoustic impedance to the incident sound field.
+It therefore acts as an acoustic sink, actively absorbing acoustic pressure from a larger surrounding area.
+Consequently, its equivalent absorption area can substantially exceed its physical dimensions, particularly at low frequencies where wavelengths are long.

 Positioning

 Since low frequency resonances in a room have their points of maximum or minimum pressure in the corners of the room, resonant bass traps mounted in these positions will be the most efficient, while porous traps are most efficient at the points of high particle velocity such as 1/4 the desired wavelength away from the wall.
 Bass traps are typically used to attenuate modal resonances and so exact placement depends on which room mode one is trying to target.
 Bass traps typically combine structural mechanisms that can work at both positions of high particle velocity/low pressure (thick fiberglass) and high pressure/low particle velocity (membranes).

 Porous bass trap absorbers need to be very thick to be effective at lower frequencies so they tend to be allocated either as diagonal wedges in the corners or as thick rectangular bulk behind false walls where they are out of the way and less likely to disrupt higher frequencies or room function.
 Air gap behind a porous panel absorber e.g. straddling a corner also helps to ensure it protrudes more into the room where there is more air velocity, improving its velocity-based absorption and extending its bandwidth while inducing some ripple in its absorption spectrum.
 Resonant bass trap absorbers need to be at a pressure maximum and tend to be thinner, so they are more conveniently and effectively positioned flat against a wall in a corner where the pressure is maximum, rather than straddling a corner where there is more velocity.

 Standard practice is to investigate the applicability of porous bass trap absorbers before investigating resonant or hybridized bass trap absorbers.
 Complementary methods to use in combination with porous absorption include drywall/stud construction of walls/ceiling and filled with insulation as a form of highly damped resonant bass trapping using the drywall itself as the membrane.
 The combination of inherently lossy resonant room boundaries and paper or foil faced porous bass trap absorption deep in the tricorners (where three room boundaries meet) is often sufficient to attain acceptable bass response even in listening rooms with somewhat problematic resonances.